-What a beautiful Spring we are having!
+What a beautiful world we live in!
 And yet, the dark cloud of discrimination, destruction, and anger hangs over us.
 This current situation of racism, violence, and hatred warrants serious family discussions, and yet, where does one begin?
 Perhaps at the movies.
 We have selected some excellent films for families that approach the subject of discrimination from a variety of perspectives.
 I urge you to take some time to watch and discuss these movies with your children.
 Our family has had some thought-provoking dinner conversations as we have compared and discussed the characters and situations in these films.
 As parents, it falls on us to foster courage, uprightness, and independence of thought in our children so they will be prepared to be kind, fair, and strong in the face of injustice.

 Raising wholesome children in our world is a challenge.
 My hope lies in knowing that our dedication to our children's academic, social, and moral education today will result in a more beautiful tomorrow.